microsoft/WSL-DistroLauncher/ROADMAP.md

 -----

-Release 1.1.10.
+Release 1.1.15.

 Status: Submitted to Microsoft for Certification

-- Added zsh to default image.
+- Added ssh and zsh to default image.
-- Added python 3.7 from testing.
+- Added python 3.7 from Debian testing.
 - Minor bug fixes.

 ----